saubury/tw-eda-kafka/README.md

-## Manual Kafka Connect Setup
+## Kafka Connect Setup
-Our goal now is to build a process to copy data continuously from out Postgres database into Kafka.
+Our goal now is to source data continuously from our Postgres database and produce into Kafka.
 We'll use Kafka connect as the framework, and a JDBC Postgres Source connector to connect to the database

 Have a look at `scripts/connect_source_postgres.json`